ISCDtoolbox/NavierStokes/README.md

 ##### Automatic installation

-1. download the zip archive of LinearElasticity or clone this repository:
+1. download the zip archive of NavierStokes or clone this repository:

    ` git clone https://github.com/ICStoolbox/NavierStokes.git `